 Answer

-The human soul is that part of a man or woman that is not physical.
+The human soul or spirit is that part of a man or woman that is not physical.
 The soul is central to the personhood of a human being.
 It is the “true self”—who a person really is.
 The soul is the center of life, feeling, thought, and action in a human being.

 The immortality of the soul is clearly seen in many places in Scripture.
 For example, in Psalm 23:6 David says, “I will dwell in the house of the Lord forever.”
 In Ecclesiastes 12:7 the Preacher mentions two things that happen at death: “The dust returns to the ground it came from, and the spirit returns to God who gave it.”
-In 1 Thessalonians 4:14, Paul says that believers who have died will be with Christ at the rapture of the church: “We believe that God will bring with Jesus those who have fallen asleep in him.”
+In 2 Corinthians 5:8 Paul says that to be “absent from the body” is to be “present with the Lord” (NKJV).
 All these passages indicate that the soul is immortal.

 Daniel 12:2–3 says, “Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.
-Those who are wise a will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.”
+Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.”
 This passage promises a resurrection of both the just and the unjust.
 When we die, our bodies return to “dust” (cf. Genesis 3:19).
 From that dust the body will return to either “everlasting life” or “everlasting contempt.”
-We must assume the soul will be reunited with the body at that time—otherwise, the bodies would be soulless and therefore inhuman.
+We must assume the soul will be reunited with the body at that time—otherwise, the resurrected bodies would be soulless and therefore inhuman.

 In Matthew 25:46 Jesus said that the wicked “will go away to eternal punishment, but the righteous to eternal life.”
 The same Greek word, translated “eternal,” is used to describe both “punishment” and “life.”
 Jesus clearly taught that both the wicked and the righteous will exist forever in one of two conditions.
 Thus, every human being has an immortal, everlasting soul.